digyx/blog/content/posts/deploying-elixir-applications.md

 Working with elixir can feel euphoric when you're in the zone.
 The BEAM VM being built around fault tolerance and inter-process communication that's exposed to you via abstractions such as `GenServer` and `Task`, which are pleasent to work with, means that errors are not more uncommon (such as in Rust) but they shoot you in the foot just as infrequently because a `Supervisor` will just restart your application instead of throwing itself off a cliff.

-With all that said, most existing documentation aimed at beginners is for _starting_ a project in Elixir while very few are for deploying it (unless you're using `phoenix`).
+With all that said, most existing documentation aimed at beginners is for _starting_ a project in Elixir while very few are for packing it for deployment (unless you're using `phoenix`).
 Digging into the documentation for `mix release` can feel daunting, so here's my attempt at explaining how to build an Elixir application for deployment.

 The code for this project can be found on [Github](https://github.com/digyx/sydney).